liu-yi/homepage/docs/cv.md

   }).mount('#intro');
 </script>

+?>
+**Looking for Students**:</br>
-?> I am available to supervise 1-2 Master's students annually.
-I am seeking self-motivated students with a background in computer science, strong self-learning skills, and a keen curiosity for acquiring new knowledge.
-If interested, please feel free to reach out to me.
+I am available to supervise 1-2 Master's students each year.
+I am looking for self-motivated students with a solid background in computer science who are eager to explore research problems in cryptography, security, and privacy.
+While no prior experience in cryptography or security is required, students should have strong self-learning abilities and a curiosity for acquiring new knowledge.
+For more information, see [*Information For Prospective Students*](/for-students/).
+If you are interested, feel free to reach out via email!

 ## About Me
 I am Yi Liu (刘逸), a lecturer at [College of Cyber Security](https://cybsec.jnu.edu.cn/), [Jinan University (JNU)](https://english.jnu.edu.cn/).
-My research interests are cryptography, in particular: **secure two-party/multi-party computation**, **timed cryptography**, **zero-knowledge proofs**, **blockchain-related applications**, etc.
+My research interests broadly cover cryptography, computer security and privacy.
+Recently, I’ve been working on **secure multi-party computation**, **zero-knowledge proof**, **timed cryptography**, **blockchain-related applications**, etc.

 ## Education